Hodgkin Lymphoma: The Basics

 Staging HL

-Staging for HL is done based on the Cotswold system, which ranges from stages I through IV.
+Staging for HL is done based on the Ann Arbor staging system (Cotswold modification), which ranges from stages I through IV.
 Stage I is the least involved and stage IV is the most involved.
 Stages I and II are divided into two groups: favorable and unfavorable.

 • Stage I: One lymph node is involved.

-• Stage II: Two or more lymph node regions on the same side of the diaphragm, or one lymph node region plus a nearby area or organ.
-Called locally advanced disease.
+• Stage II: Two or more lymph node regions on the same side of the diaphragm are involved, or one lymph node region plus a nearby area or organ are involved.
+This is called locally advanced disease.

-• Stage III: Lymph nodes above and below the diaphragm are involved, or one node is and one organ on the opposite side of the diaphragm.
-Called advanced disease.
+• Stage III: Lymph nodes above and below the diaphragm are involved, or one node and one organ on opposite sides of the diaphragm are involved.
+This is called advanced disease.

-• Stage IV: Spread outside the lymph nodes and spleen into one or more areas of the body including the bone, bone marrow, skin, and organs.
-Called widespread disease.
+• Stage IV: The disease has spread outside the lymph nodes and spleen into one or more areas of the body including the bone, bone marrow, skin, and organs.
+This is called widespread disease.

-Letters E, S, B, A and X can be added to each stage to represent the symptoms related to the diagnosis.
+Letters E, S, B, A, and X can be added to each stage to provide more information on the stage.

 Treatment